aclark4life/blog-2017/2013/04/22/new-pyramid-site/index.rst

 ================

 .. post:: 2013/04/22
-    :category: Python
+    :category: Pyramid

 .. image:: https://raw.github.com/ACLARKNET/aclarknet/master/screenshot.png
     :width: 98%
     :alt: alternate text

-For the first time in 10 years, `aclark.net <http://aclark.net>`_ is not powered by Plone.
+**For the first time in 10 years, `aclark.net <http://aclark.net>`_ is not powered by Plone.**

 Nothing against Plone: it's still one of the greatest loves of my life (inasmuch as you can love a software and community, as I do).

 Why
 ---